Rear-End Collisions

 • Vision problems.
 Blurry vision or other visual deficits could result from any number of causes, including concussion or damage to a nerve.
 A vision problem could also contribute to dizziness.

 • Emotional changes.
 A person might become more irritable, anxious, or even depressed.
-It can be hard to know if these changes are due to a concussion, post-traumatic stress syndrome, pain from the neck injury, or stress from the accident’s aftermath which could include litigation, financial worries, and/or the involvement of loved ones who were also injured.
+It can be hard to know if these changes are due to a concussion, post-traumatic stress syndrome, pain from the neck injury, or stress from the accident’s aftermath, which could include litigation, financial worries, and/or the involvement of loved ones who were also injured.

-• Ringing in ears.
+• Ringing in the ears.
 Also called tinnitus, this ringing or buzzing in one or both ears can range from intermittent and minor to constant and highly distracting.
 Any number of problems from whiplash could lead to tinnitus, such as an injury to the part of the brain that controls hearing, nerve or vascular damage, jaw injury, or even stress.

 • Trouble getting good sleep.
 A person might find it difficult to fall asleep or stay asleep.
 These problems with sleeping well and waking refreshed could be due to various whiplash-related factors, such as pain, stress, or concussion.